Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 If you’re looking for a fun to wear bag that is also easy to make, chic and incredibly useful, a cross body bag is a must!
 Make your own to carry just about anything with this simple and easy to follow cross body bag pattern!

-Cross Body Bag Pattern
+Cross Body Bag pattern

-The Cross Body Bag pattern has lots of pockets, both open and zipper ones, front and back, inside and outside so you can easily keep everything organized and in its place.
+This amazing Cross Body Bag pattern has lots of pockets, both open and zipper ones, front and back, inside and outside so you can easily keep everything organized and in its place.
 It’s very roomy and nicely padded so it keeps my laptop truly safe.